Microsoft to pay $20 mln to settle US charges for violating children's privacy | Law-Order

 Microsoft to pay $20 mln to settle US charges for violating children's privacy

 The company had been charged with violating the U.S. Children's Online Privacy Protection Act (COPPA) by collecting personal information from children who signed up to its Xbox gaming system without notifying their parents or obtaining their parents' consent, and by retaining children's personal information, the FTC said in a statement.
-The company did not immediately respond to a request for comment late on Monday.
+The order requires Microsoft to take steps to improve privacy protections for child users of its Xbox system.

 Microsoft will pay $20 million to settle U.S. Federal Trade Commission (FTC) charges that the tech company illegally collected personal information from children without their parents' consent, the FTC said on Monday.
 The company had been charged with violating the U.S. Children's Online Privacy Protection Act (COPPA) by collecting personal information from children who signed up to its Xbox gaming system without notifying their parents or obtaining their parents' consent, and by retaining children's personal information, the FTC said in a statement.

-The company did not immediately respond to a request for comment late on Monday.
 The order requires Microsoft to take steps to improve privacy protections for child users of its Xbox system.
 It will extend COPPA protections to third-party gaming publishers with whom Microsoft shares children's data, the FTC said.
+A Microsoft spokesperson said the company was committed to complying with the order.
+The spokesperson added the account creation process will be updated and a data retention glitch found in the company's system will be resolved.

 "Our proposed order makes it easier for parents to protect their children's privacy on Xbox, and limits what information Microsoft can collect and retain about kids," said Samuel Levine, director of the FTC's Bureau of Consumer Protection.
 "This action should also make it abundantly clear that kids' avatars, biometric data, and health information are not exempt from COPPA," Levine added.